- About Us

 - En Español

-The federal Centers for Disease Control and Prevention (CDC) issued an order halting certain residential evictions due to the Covid-19 public health crisis until December 31, 2020.
-The order is here.
+The federal Centers for Disease Control and Prevention (CDC) issued an order halting certain residential evictions due to the Covid-19 public health crisis until June 30, 2021.
+The order was recently extended.

 If you need legal advice on how this order may apply to you, contact: